BackupCup/MCDE/README.md

 The one thing you should be aware of is that icons for enchantments should be added by a third party (included with that other mod or added via a resourcepack).

 #### Adding your own icons
-We have `example-mesh.png` at root of this project if you are willing to create your own set of icons.
+We have [`icon_template.png`](icon_template.png) at root of this project if you are willing to create your own set of icons.
+(You can also check out actual [textures](/src/main/resources/assets/mcde/textures/gui/icons) provided by MCDE).

-There are two rules you should follow:
+There are two rules you should be aware of:
- - Texture for icons should have this identifier `mcde:textures/gui/icons/<namespace>.png` where `<namespace>` is the namespace of enchantments you want to support.
+ - Texture for icons should have this identifier `mcde:textures/gui/icons/<namespace>/<path>.png`.
+For example, icon for enchantment with id `minecraft:sharpness` should have this identifier `mcde:textures/gui/icons/minecraft/sharpness.png`.
- - Second is to order them alphabetically from left to right and from top to bottom.
-Currently, hard limit for amount of enchantments per namespace is 100.
-That is, one file per namespace.
+ - Everything in red is ignored (i.e. only the most top-left 23x23 area will actually be rendered).
-Once the texture is loaded, everything should work just fine.
+Once the textures are loaded, everything should work just fine.

 # Attributions/Special Thanks
 - Iamnotagenius - For developing most of the logic and code behind this enchanting system.
 Without him, this mod wouldn't exist.